alibaba/innodb-java-reader/README.md

                                          gen-lsn-heatmap,gen-filling-rate-
                                          heatmap,get-all-index-page-fillin
                                          g-rate
+ -quote,--quote                          set if you want to quote field
+                                         values
  -delimiter,--delimiter <arg>            field delimiter, default is tab -desc,--desc                            if records sorted in descending
                                          order, works for query all and